avielmenter/eventfeeler/api/search/README.md

 This API returns a list of modified [`event`](https://github.com/avielmenter/eventfeeler/tree/master/data#event) objects.

 Each [`event`](https://github.com/avielmenter/eventfeeler/tree/master/data#event) is modified by the addition of a single property, `probability`.
 This property represents the estimated probability the user will like the event.
 This number should probably not be shown to users directly.
 As a user will usually only attend a small number of events in a given category, the `probability` computed will likely be low in absolute terms.

+## GET /search/categories

+This API returns a list of valid event categories.
+No event in the database will be part of a category not contained in this list.

+### Returns
+This API returns a list of strings, where each string is a different event category.